firebase/firebase-tools/README.md

 You can install the Firebase CLI using npm (the Node Package Manager).
 Note that you will need to install [Node.js](http://nodejs.org/) and [npm](https://npmjs.org/).
 Installing Node.js should install npm as well.

-To download and install the Firebase CLI by run the following command:
+To download and install the Firebase CLI run the following command:

 ```bash
 npm install -g firebase-tools